-We discovered that a medication that changed the way a neurotransmitter, serotonin, for example, was made, moved around, broken down and recycled, could also impact mental illness symptoms.
+We discovered that a medication that changed the way a neurotransmitter, serotonin, for example, was made, moved around, broken down, and recycled, could also impact mental illness symptoms.
 So the shorthand for this became that someone who had depression might have a shortage of serotonin.
 The expectation was that give this person a medication that increases serotonin and they should be cured.
 It has turned out to be more complicated than that.

-The belief that a shortage or surplus of a neurotransmitter was causing a particular mental illness gave rise to the idea that in time we would be able to take a sample of the fluid in someone’s brain, decide which neurotransmitter or enzyme was out of balance and then by adding or subtracting neurotransmitters they could be cured.
+The belief that a shortage or surplus of a neurotransmitter was causing a particular mental illness gave rise to the idea that in time we would be able to take a sample of the fluid in someone’s brain, decide which neurotransmitter or enzyme was out of balance, and then by adding or subtracting neurotransmitters they could be cured.
 People still come into our office and want to be “tested” to find out which chemical in their brain is out of balance.
 So far this hasn’t worked out.
 Let me suggest why.

 Thoughts are carried from nerve cell to nerve cell chemically.
 You have lots of thoughts, conscious and unconscious.
 Hunger is a thought, so is tired.
 We may feel these long before we know that consciously.
-A depressed person might have a happy though, might even laugh at a joke.
-They brain chemistry will change.
+A depressed person might have a happy thought, might even laugh at a joke.
+The brain chemistry will change.
 They think about their depression or a bad experience their brain chemistry changes again.
 So the chemicals in the brain are constantly changing.
-We also find that changes in thinking can change mood.
+We also find that changes in thinking can change your mood.
 That is the basis of conative therapies.
 Changes in muscles are also controlled by chemicals so that might explain why behavioral therapies work also.
 But psychiatric chemicals, like anti-depressants, do work also.

 Another thing we are starting to read about in the popular accounts of scientific research is the way in which neurotransmitters may act differently in different structures of the brain.
 We also find that there is a lot more than one model of a neurotransmitter.
-If serotonin were like a car, say a sedan model, there would be two door and four door models and various colors.
+If serotonin were like a car, say a sedan model, there would be two-door and four-door models and various colors.
 Turns out there are multiple varieties of neurotransmitters.
 So the more we learn about brain chemistry the more refined the medications become but the more questions there are that need answers.

 Rather than being just a simple case of a chemical imbalance, it may be that some brains get more mileage out of one chemical than another.
 Some brains come with superchargers and need higher octane fuel and others stall on the same mix.
 Forgive the repeated use of the car analogy but it comes the closest of any I can think of as to why we can’t just test for a chemical imbalance and why some people respond well to a medication and other people do not.